bmaunde/guidelines/guidelines/SAP Commerce Guidelines.md

 			Example: 	AccountPageController

+Controllers must not have business logic and must not access the data layer directly.
+Services and faacades should be used in both cases.
+Also, controllers should not make use of models but rather DTOs

 #### Converters and Populators
 A converter is an object that is used to convert data from one format to another.
 A converter may use other converters or populators.
 A populator is used to populate the different attributes from the a source object to a target object and it can use converters or populators to achieve its purpose.